Donald Shea: Life

 Shea moved to California to pursue a career in acting, mostly finding work as a stuntman.
 Later, he worked as a bouncer and as a ranch hand at Spahn Ranch, an old Hollywood movie set that had become a horse-riding stable.
 His autopsy report identifies him as "foreman" of the ranch.
 Shea reportedly got along with the other ranch employees.

 When the Manson family moved to Spahn Ranch, Shea initially co-existed with them peacefully.
 In time, however, Charles Manson began to look down on Shea because he had married a black woman by the name of Magdalene.
-Manson hated and mistrusted black people, and had been disgusted when Magdalena's friends showed up at the ranch.
-Magdalena stayed at the ranch for only a few weeks before leaving Shea and returning to Las Vegas.
+Manson hated and mistrusted black people, and had been disgusted when Magdalene’s friends showed up at the ranch.
+Magdalene stayed at the ranch for only a few weeks before leaving Shea and returning to Las Vegas.
 According to Shea's autopsy report, Magdalene eventually settled in Lexington, Kentucky.

 Eventually, Shea planned to help George Spahn remove the Family from the Spahn Ranch when the Family's brushes with the law grew out of control.